 Whitman College has a strong commitment to the principle of nondiscrimination.
-In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex, gender, religion, age, marital status, national origin, disability, veteran's status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.
+In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or manifestation, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran's status, or any other basis prohibited by applicable federal, state, or local laws.

 In accordance with the principles of equity and inclusion, Whitman College maintains the following policies to facilitate and encourage the inclusion and participation of all persons in the Whitman College experience.
-These policies cover facilities usage, name and pronoun usage, and participation in co-curricular activities, including NCAA sanctioned sports.
+These policies cover facilities usage, name and pronoun usage, and participation in cocurricular activities, including NCAA sanctioned sports.